 assists writers with other aspects of professional development; and makes publishing presentations at conferences and in community spaces; and

 Contact Amy for more information or to request a rate card, schedule an initial consultation, or invite her to speak at your conference, bookstore, arts council, college or university, or community center.

-Amy also teaches Exploring New Poems workshops at The Hudson Valley Writers Center at the former Phillipse Manor train depot in Sleepy Hollow, New York.
+Amy also teaches workshops in poetry, and publishing at The Hudson Valley Writers Center, housed in the former Phillipse Manor train depot in Sleepy Hollow, New York.
 Check out the Calendar page for news about Amy's workshops.

 I met Amy Holman several years ago at the Bread Loaf Writers Conference, and liked her spirit.
 We talked and soon I knew she knew some things I needed to know about putting a poetry manuscript together and recognizing when I was writing my strongest work.
 She helped organize some of my poems into a manuscript.
 More important, I learned by her example and her thinking how to see more deeply into various undercurrents of my poems.
 Her suggestions...became the basis of a book of poems that is being published.
 Her medicine is time-released." --Lyman Grant, author of As Long as We Need